Skip to content

 sort(**kwargs)

-Sort children, possible keyword arguments include key=lambda node: node.name, reverse=True
+Sort children, possible keyword arguments include key=lambda node: node.node_name, reverse=True.
+Accepts kwargs for sort() function.
+Can be chained.

 Examples: